 Implementing Client-Side Row-Level Security with jOOQ

-Some time ago, we've promised to follow up on our Constraints on Views article with a sequel showing how to implement client-side row-level security with jOOQ.
-What is row-level security?
-Some databases like Oracle or the upcoming PostgreSQL 9.5 provide native support for row-level security, which is awesome - but not every database has this … Continue reading Implementing Client-Side Row-Level Security with jOOQ
+Before you read on, please note that since jOOQ 3.19, policies are supported out of the box, to implement the same functionality in a much simpler way than what this article suggests!
+Some time ago, we've promised to follow up on our Constraints on Views article with a sequel showing how to implement client-side row-level … Continue reading Implementing Client-Side Row-Level Security with jOOQ

 An MS Access SQL Transformation Odyssey